mateuszjurewicz/procat/README.md

 depending on your preferred user interface.

 This should start a jupyter process, allowing you to visit `localhost:8888` and run the provided notebooks.

+In order to run the main **procat_experiments.ipynb** notebook, you will need to download the dataset and unzip it, resulting in a `PROCAT` folder with the necessary `.csv`, `.pickle`, `.pb` and `.npy` files being in the same directory as the notebooks.

+If you wish to store & view repeated experimental results, you will also need to set up a Mongo database (instructions [here](https://docs.mongodb.com/manual/installation/#std-label-tutorial-installation)) and have a local omniboard instance running (more information [here](https://github.com/vivekratnavel/omniboard)).
+Alternatively, you'll need to control which cells are executed and skip the ones relating to tracking the experiment results via the **sacred** library.
+You can get the same metrics by running the cells marked as raw within the notebook.

 ### License